selenaschz/the-quest-for-the-deathly-hallows/README.md

 ## 🔮 Future Improvements

-- **More Enemies**: Add new types of enemies, each with unique movement patterns and abilities.
+- **More Enemies**: Add more enemies with unique abilities.
-- **Spell Riddles**: Include magical puzzles where players must correctly answer spell-related riddles or cast the correct spell to advance.
-These puzzles will test players’ knowledge of spells and magic.
+- **Spell Riddles**: Magical puzzles where players must answer correctly to progress.
-- **Deadly Obstacles**: Add hazards such as poisonous potions, Devil's Snare, and other dangerous traps to make the levels more challenging.
+- **Deadly Obstacles**: Introduce traps like poisonous potions or Devil’s Snare.
-- **Moving Platforms**: Introduce moving platforms where the player must jump or climb to avoid obstacles or reach specific objectives.
+- **Moving Platforms**: Platforms that move, requiring the player to jump or climb.